google/koladata/docs/api_reference.md

     self: A Koda functor.
     return_type_as: The return type of the functor is expected to be the same as the type of this value.
-This needs to be specified if the functor does not return a DataSlice. kd.types.DataSlice and kd.types.DataBag can also be passed here.
+This needs to be specified if the functor does not return a DataSlice. kd.types.DataSlice, kd.types.DataBag and
+      kd.types.JaggedShape can also be passed here.
     **kwargs: Partial parameter binding.
 The values in this map may be Koda expressions or DataItems.
 When they are expressions, they must evaluate to a DataSlice/DataItem or a primitive that will be automatically wrapped